List 3/4 of sports events affected by coronavirus pandemic | WTOP

 Rhythmic World Cup in Baku, Azerbaijan on April 24-26 postponed.

 Artistic women’s European championships in Paris on April 30-May 3 postponed to Kyiv, Ukraine from Dec.
-17-20 moved to Mersin, Turkey.
+17-20 moved to Mersin, Turkey: Germany, Britain withdraw.

 Artistic Asian championships in Tokyo on May 2-5 canceled.